Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 What It Does: Opens wormholes in space, making possible instantaneous travel between any two points in the universe.
 Also has undetermined (read: hazily defined) power to develop weaponry.

-That's what the eeeevil Red Skull did with it in Captain America: The First Avenger.
-It was later recovered by S.H.E.I.L.D., who lost it when Loki absconded with it in The Avengers (2012) and used it to open a wormhole above Manhattan through which an alien army attacked Earth.
+Transporting is what the eeeevil Red Skull did with it in Captain America: The First Avenger.
+It was later recovered by S.H.I.E.L.D., which lost it when Loki absconded with it in The Avengers (2012) and used it to open a wormhole above Manhattan through which an alien army attacked Earth.

 Where It Is Now: It spent some time in Asgard's armory, but at the end of Thor: Ragnarok (2017), it was stolen by Loki.
 (At the very end of Thor: Ragnarok, the spaceship Thor and Loki were flying was intercepted by what was very likely Thanos' ship.
 So if you're taking bets, the Space Stone is likely one of the first Infinity Stones we'll see Thanos add to his collection.)